sarvankumar-fsdp/Aarogya-AI/README.md

-# 🏥 Aarogya.me – Your AI Health Companion
+# 🏥 Aarogya AI – Your AI Health Companion

-**Built with ❤️ for Bharat**
+**Built at Suprathon for Bharat**

-Aarogya.me is a comprehensive AI-powered health assistant platform tailored for _Bharat_.
+Aarogya AI is a comprehensive AI-powered health assistant platform tailored for _Bharat_.
 It aims to simplify healthcare access using smart technology – available in your browser, on your mobile, and in your language.
 Be it sleep, skin, medicine, or emergency care – _Aarogya has your back_.

 ---